sodabubblewine/sodabubblewine.github.io/README.md

     4. drops denote the left of the left of waow the compound does with the right of the same whereabouts,
     5. pushes denote the left of waow the compound does, with the left of the right of the same whereabouts, with the right of the right of the same whereabouts, and
     6. hems denote the left of waow the compound does, with the right of the left of the left of the same whereabouts with the right of the same whereabouts.

+## ABBREVIATIONS OF LOGIC

+1. The truth-functional, better 'denotative-functional', abbreviations are
+    1. negations are joint denials of their component with itself,
+    2. alternations are negations of joint denials of their (two) components,
+    3. converse conditionals are alternations of their left component (consequent) with the negation of their right component (antecedent),
+    4. complementary converse conditionals are negations of the converse conditional of their components,
+    5. complementary conditionals are complementary converse conditionals of their right component with their left component,
+    6. conditionals are negations of complementary conditionals of their components,
+    7. alternative denials are conditionals of their left component with the negation of their right component,
+    8. conjunctions are negations of alternative denials of their components,
+    9. exclusive alternations are conjunctions of alternative denials of their components with alternations of their components,
+    10. biconditionals are negations of exclusive alternations of their (two) components, and
+    11. sequents are conditionals of the conjunction of its antecedent components with the alternation of its consequent components.

+2. The Boolean abbreviations are
+    1. universal closures are negations of existential closures of negations of their component
+    2. inclusions are universal closures of conditionals of their components,
+    3. converse inclusions are universal closures of converse conditionals of theirs,
+    4. proper inclusions are conjunctions of inclusions of theirs with the negation of their converse inclusion, and
+    5. coextensions are conjunctions of inclusions with their converse inclusion.

+4. The quantificational abbreviation is
+    - universal croppings are negations of existential croppings of negations of their component.

+5. The recombic abbreviations are
+    1. overs are pushes of hems of their component,
+    2. ohems are hems of overs of theirs,
+    3. dushes are pushes of drops of theirs,
+    4. props are drops of pushes of theirs,
+    5. dupes are dushes of ohems of theirs,
+    6. pops are drops of ohems of theirs,
+    7. nips are dushes of hems of theirs,
+    8. digs are nips of hems of theirs,
+    9. buries are pushes of digs of theirs,
+    10. bury ns are n pushes of n digs of theirs,
+    11. unburies are two buries of theirs, and
+    12. unbury ns are n bury ns of theirs.

+6. An (i,j,k)-resultant is j existential croppings of k bury (j+k)s of the conjunction of k drops of the left component with i props of the right component.

 ## HOW PREDICATE ABSTRACTS WORK